10 Secrets to Growing Tomatoes (Avoid Pitfalls Now!)

 Pro Tip: Defend against disease with aspirin!
 This little pill stimulates an immune response.
 Dissolve roughly 600 mg of aspirin for each gallon of water, then spray it on your plants.
 They’ll think they are under attack and will up their defenses for the remainder of their lives, making them less susceptible to real attacks, including blight!
 Not only that, but spraying aspirin onto your tomatoes is said to improve their taste and even their vitamin C content.
 It will even make plants more tolerant of drought and cold.

 As you grow your tomatoes, you may run into some other problems.
-Tomatoes will attract pests and disease but if you keep your eye out for them, you can avoid many problems.
+Tomatoes will attract pests and diseases, but if you keep an eye out for them, you can avoid many problems.
 Learn more about tomato diseases and disorders.
 And also see how to think ahead and troubleshoot tomato problems.

 10. Harvest For Maximum Flavor